greg-raven/Uncommon-Sense/_posts/2009-05-28-the-power-to-covet.md

 tag: 'Hans-Hermann Hoppe'
 ---

-Everyone may openly covet everyone else’s property, as long as he appeals to democracy; and everyone may act on his desire for another man’s property, provided that he finds entrance into government.
+Everyone may openly covet everyone else's property, as long as he appeals to democracy; and everyone may act on his desire for another man's property, provided that he finds entrance into government.